Mørefly: Establishment

 Mørefly was established by Elling Lande, Per Dalen and Kåre Stein Haram on 10 June 1955.
 One year earlier they and other enthusiasts had bought a Luscombe 8 Silvaire seaplane.
 The company was initially based at Ålesund Airport, Sørneset.
 It took various general aviation contracted work, such as cargo transport, aerial photography and searching for herring steams.
 At first the company used the Silvaire, but sold it a year later.

 The commercial break-through took place in 1957, when an agreement was reached with the Ministry of Social Affairs to carry out air ambulance services in the area between Sunnfjord and Nordmøre.
 For this they bought a Republic RC-3 Seabee.
 The company expanded rapidly, and by 1961 it was operating three Seabees, a Grumman G-44 Widgeon and the Fairchild PT-19 Cornell.
 From 1964 the company hired a scuba diver and placed him on standby.
 The service was provided to fishing vessels who could call in cases where they got a line in the propeller or other technical issues.

 The airline bought two Piper PA-22 Tri-Pacers in 1962 and a Cessna 185 two years later.
 The Seabees and the Cornells were retired in 1965, followed by the Tri-Pacers a year after.
 They were replaced with a Maule M-4, but also this was retired after two years.
 Instead Mørefly shifted focus to the helicopter market.
 The first helicopter, a Bell 47G4, was bought in 1966.
 It was supplemented with a -J2 variant on pontoons the following year.
-A Agusta Bell 206 A Jet Ranger was procured in 1968 and was intended for search and rescue and cargo flights.
+An Agusta Bell 206 A Jet Ranger was procured in 1968 and was intended for search and rescue and cargo flights.

 From 1969 the airline's only fixed-wing aircraft was a Cessna 206.
-Mørefly continued to purchase helicopters, including a Agusta Bell 204B in 1972.
+Mørefly continued to purchase helicopters, including an Agusta Bell 204B in 1972.
 A Piper PA-31 Navajo was bought in 1976 and kept for ten years.

 During the mid-1970s Mørefly established two joint ventures at Bergen Airport, Flesland.
 Off Shore Helikopter was founded in 1975 in cooperation with Heli-tourist and Fred.
 Olsen & Co.
 It flew workers to offshore oil platforms using two Aérospatiale SA330 Puma.
 The second was a cooperation with Norving to operate two Piper Navajo.
 Named Mørefly–Norving AS, it was established on the remains of the bankrupt Fjordfly, which was established in 1957 and had flow out of Flesland since 1971.
 The main market was charter traffic from the growing petroleum industry, largely across the North Sea to the United Kingdom.
 From 1980 to 1986 the company also operated the Cessna 404 Titan.
 The Navajos were sold in 1988.

 Norsk Luftambulanse (NLA) started the first helicopter ambulance service in Norway on 7 June 1978.
 As they initially lacked an air operator's certificate, their operation with a Messerschmitt-Bölkow-Blohm Bo 105 from Lørenskog Heliport, Central Hospital was subcontracted to Mørefly.
 Citing high operating costs, NLA switched to Partnair from 1 May 1979.